akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 # Finding Visual Words

-Let's assume that, for representation learning, masking single words in natural language sentences is the best you can.
+Let's assume that, for representation learning, masking single words in natural language sentences is the best you can do.
 How do we get such visual-word masks for images?

 We need to identify image regions that are similar in meaning to words.